Sudan Updates: Army, RSF Trade Allegations of Truce Breaches | 📰 LatestLY

 Residents reported clashes in several areas in the capital, including the upscale Kafouri neighborhood, around the military's headquarters, the Republican Palace and the vicinity of the Khartoum International Airport, the French AFP news agency said.

 Since the fighting began on April 15, many cease-fire agreements had been announced, with hardly any full cessation of fighting.
-However, the final cease-fire, brokered by the US, allowed a lull in fighting which opened a window for further evacuations out of Khartoum and the whole of Sudan.
+However, the final cease-fire, brokered by the United States, allowed a lull in fighting which opened a window for further evacuations out of Khartoum and the whole of Sudan.

 Here are other key headlines about the crisis in Sudan for Friday, April 28: